MicrosoftDocs/azure-docs/articles/hdinsight/r-server/r-server-get-started.md

 	)

-## How to scale Microsoft R Server Operationalization compute nodes on HDInsight worker nodes
+## Scale Microsoft R Server operationalization compute nodes on HDInsight worker nodes

-### Decommission the worker node(s)
+### Decommission the worker nodes

 Microsoft R Server is currently not managed through Yarn.
 If the worker nodes are not decommissioned, the Yarn Resource Manager will not work as expected because it will not be aware of the resources being taken up by the server.
 In order to avoid this situation, we recommend decommissioning the worker nodes before you scale out the compute nodes.